piegope/doc/docs/en/kb/z-parking/unable-retrieve-server-info.md

 ---
+eleventyComputed:
   title: Unable to Retrieve Server Information
-description: Following the creation of a Devolutions Server instance, the web interface display the following error message.
+  description: Following the creation of a {{ en.DVLS }} instance, the web interface display the following error message.
 Unable to retrieve server information.
   keywords:
   - missing privileges
   - server information
 ---
 Following the creation of a {{ en.DVLS }} instance, the web interface display the following error message.